wmde/wbaas-deploy/README.md

 minikube --profile minikube-wbaas service -n kube-system nginx-ingress-default-backend
 ```

-Note: There is more to making things work lcoally than this and we either need to setup dynamic DNS, or we need to be editing our hosts file!
+Note: There is more to making things work locally than this and we either need to setup dynamic DNS, or we need to be editing our hosts file!

 ### helmfile